Last Updated on 19/03/2024 by Adina

 Why use a Dutch oven?

-A Dutch oven is my favorite kind of pot; I really have 5 of them in different sizes, shapes, and colors (the Amazon affiliate link opens in a new tab).
-Something for almost any type of meal I cook, from simple soups or stews to beef or pork roasts, any kind of chicken dish I can think of, and even whole turkeys.
+A Dutch oven is my favorite pot - I have five in different sizes, shapes, and colors (Amazon affiliate link opens in a new tab).
+It's great for almost anything: soups, stews, roasts, chicken dishes, even whole turkeys.

 Recipe ingredients